 3. Computation of total income tax due:

 Add up the income taxes due on compensation income and business income.
-Since the mixed-income earner is exempted from paying income tax on compensation, he only has to file and pay the Php 14,400 income tax due on business income.
+Since the mixed-income earner is exempted from paying income tax on compensation, he must only file and pay the Php 14,400 tax due on business income.

-On the flip side, if the mixed-income earner has opted to use the graduated income tax rates for computing tax based on his business income, then he simply has to combine his taxable compensation and business incomes.
-Then compute the annual income tax due based on the graduated tax table.
+Conversely, suppose the mixed-income earner has opted to use the graduated income tax rates for computing tax based on his business income.
+In that case, he must combine his taxable compensation and business income.
+Then calculate the annual income tax due based on the graduated tax table.

 The BIR imposes different tax rates on certain types of passive income.
 The only exceptions are prizes worth Php 10,000 and below (Tax computation is based on the graduated tax rates) and tax-exempt incomes such as PCSO and lotto winnings worth Php 10,000 or less.

-Unlike compensation and business incomes, computing the tax due on passive income is more straightforward.
-Simply multiply your earnings by the applicable tax rate to determine how much your tax is.
+Unlike compensation and business income, computing the tax due on passive income is more straightforward.
+Multiply your earnings by the applicable tax rate to determine your tax amount.